mannyrayner/C-LARA/docs/index.md

 As the name suggests, ChatGPT-4 is at the centre of our activities.
 It is used in two complementary ways, both as a software *component* and as a software *engineer*.
 In its software component role, ChatGPT-4 performs all the core language processing functions in the platform.
-It can write texts, divide them into sentences and lexical units, add glosses in another language, and annotate words with lemmas (root form) information.
+It can write texts, divide them into sentences and lexical units, identify multi-word expressions, add glosses in another language, and annotate words with lemmas (root form) information.
 Audio is automatically added for the wide range of languages where a TTS engine is available.

 As a software engineer, ChatGPT-4 has played a central role in creating the codebase, which is freely